arlotito/IotEdgePerf/README.md

 And here's the result:
 ![](./images/example-10Kmsg-1Krate.png)

-Some parameters can be passed over with ENV variables:
+To make the command line command shorter, some parameters can laso be passed over via ENV variables:
 ```bash
 export DEVICE_ID=__redacted__
 export EH_NAME=__redacted__